emtee40/FMHY-wiki/Stream-Site-Grading.md

 1. Has built in subs for most content. ✔️
 1. Has movies, shows and anime. ✔️
 1. Site does have continue watching. ✔️
-1. Gives recommendations on movie pages, but is otherwise lacking discoverability & sorting options. ⚠️
+1. Gives recommendations on movie pages + has AI recommendation bot. ✔️
 1. Site does have 4K content. ✔️
 1. Site looks good + works well on mobile. ✔️